NICMx/Jool/doc/usr/usr-flags-help.markdown

 `--help` is the only mode which does not require the respective kernel module to be active.

-You might also be interested in `man jool`, which prints a better summary of the grammar.
+You might also be interested in `man jool_stateless`/`man jool_stateful`, which prints a better summary of the grammar.

 ## Syntax